CHUINZDAZLAG/CHUINZDAZLAG/README.md

 ## 🌟 About Me

-Upon graduation, I plan to pursue advanced studies in South Korea while strengthening my academic and achievement portfolio.
-Passionate about the intersection of economics and information technology, I am committed to continuous learning, embracing challenges, and achieving impactful goals.
+Upon graduation, I plan to pursue advanced studies in South Korea while continuously strengthening my academic background and professional portfolio.

+Passionate about startups, website development, and digital product innovation, I aspire to build impactful platforms and scalable solutions that create meaningful value for businesses and communities.

+I am committed to continuous learning, embracing challenges, and developing creative solutions through technology, entrepreneurship, and collaboration.

 ---